 Of the authorized preferred stock, the Company had previously issued 2,309,428 shares of Series A Convertible Preferred Stock.
-The holder of the Series A Convertible Preferred Stock converted all 2,309,428 shares of Series A Convertible Preferred Stock into shares of common stock.
-All such converted shares of Series A Convertible Preferred Stock were canceled and will not be reissued.
+The holder of the Series A Convertible Preferred Stock into shares of common stock.
+All such converted shares of Series A Convertible Preferred Stock into shares of the Series A Convertible Preferred Stock were canceled and will not be reissued.
 As of November 1, 2019, no shares of the Series A Convertible Preferred Stock were outstanding.